Defenses for Beginners

 The most basic way to increase your total defense.
 Your Life stat measures how alive you are.
 When it hits 0 you die, and at that point the only thing you can do is respawn at the last checkpoint or get revived by your party members.

-You get some Base Life for leveling up, starting at 40 Life at level 1, up to 7959 Life at level 100.
+You get some Base Life for leveling up, starting at 20 Life at level 1, and up to 400 Life at level 60.
 There are several other ways to increase your Maximum Life:

 Here is the formula for calculating Life Total: